CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Before you start

 * According to CSC policies and [general terms of use](https://research.csc.fi/general-terms-of-use), sensitive data always needs to be encrypted when uploaded or stored in CSC services for sensitive data.
-Check the [encryption paragraph](./data_encryption.md) for more information about encryption with Crypt4GH.
+In thisparagraph, we peovide instructions on encrypting a copy of your data with CSC encryption key and Crypt4Gh.
+For general information about Crypt4GH check the [encryption with own permenent key pair paragraph](./data_encryption.md) or  [crypt4gh GIT site](https://github.com/EGA-archive/crypt4gh.git).

-* SD Connect is based on the Allas cloud storage service.
-SD Connect is a user interface that facilitate working with sensitive data.
+* SD Connect facilitate working with sensitive data and it is a user interface for Allas, CSC cloud storage solution.
-The general rules and methods of usage are the same as in Allas.
 By default a project can store up to 10 TiB of data.
 The storage space remains available as long as the CSC project is active.
-You should not consider SD Connect as a permanent data storage.
-Instead, you should have a plan about what will happen to the data when project is closed.
 CSC does not make backups of the data in SD Connect.
 You need to **make your own backups** of important datasets.

 !!! note
     SD Connect and SD Desktop has not yet been security audited.
 Because of that users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***